Group sequential designs for negative binomial outcomes: Simulation study

 \subsection{MRI lesions in relapsing multiple sclerosis}

 The simulation scenarios in the previous section were characterized by trial sizes in the thousands, small event rates of less than one event per patient and year, and unequal follow-up times of multiple years.
 In contrast, the simulation scenarios in this section are characterized by event rates of around one event per month, equal exposure times of 6 months per patient, and clinical trial sizes of around 100.
 The scenarios are motivated by MRI lesion counts in clinical trials in multiple sclerosis.
-As in the last paragraph, the results concerning the type I error rate of the Wald-type test for the fixed sample design and the group sequential design are presented first, followed by the discussion of the power related simulation results. \\ Figure \ref{fig:Type1eMS} shows that even in the fixed sample design the Wald-type test does not control the type I error rate, which is alignment with previously published results. \cite{aban2009inferences} Moreover, the type I error rate of the Wald-type test in the group sequential designs is inflated compared to the Wald-type test in the fixed sample design.
+As in the last paragraph, the results concerning the type I error rate of the Wald test for the fixed sample design and the group sequential design are presented first, followed by the discussion of the power related simulation results.
+Figure \ref{fig:Type1eMS} shows the simulated type I error rates.
+For each rate 25\,000 Monte Carlo replications were performed. \\ Figure \ref{fig:Type1eMS} shows that even in the fixed sample design the Wald test does not control the type I error rate, which is in agreement with previously published results. \cite{aban2009inferences} Moreover, the type I error rate of the Wald test in the group sequential designs is inflated compared to the Wald test in the fixed sample design.
 The type I error inflation is more extreme in the group sequential design with the Pocock-type error spending function.
-The type I error rate of the Wald-type test in group sequential designs is inflated because in group sequential designs the null hypothesis is tested several times during interim analyses with small sample sizes and the smaller the sample size, the larger the type I error inflation of the Wald-type test.
-However, for every design the type I error rate of the respective Wald-type test converges against the target type I error rate as the maximum sample size increases. \\ As in Section \ref{sec:simHF}, the maximum information levels and the sample sizes for the power related simulation study are calculated such that the respective design is powered to the prespecified level $1-\beta$.
+The type I error rate of the Wald test in group sequential designs is inflated because in group sequential designs the null hypothesis is tested several times during data look with small sample sizes and the smaller the sample size, the larger the type I error inflation of the Wald test.
+However, for every design the type I error rate of the respective Wald test converges to the target type I error rate as the maximum sample size increases. \\ As in Section \ref{sec:simHF}, the maximum information levels and the sample sizes for the power related simulation study are calculated such that the respective design is powered to the prespecified level $1-\beta$.
 The results of the simulation study are listed in Table \ref{table:SimResultsMS}.